-Up until now, one rear view and two side view mirrors have been a necessity in order to legally drive on the road and operate your vehicle safely.
-With the newer technology of rear view and side view cameras, mirrors could one day soon be permanently replaced.
+Up until now, one rear view and two side view mirrors have been a necessity in order to legally operate a vehicle, thus promoting safer driving habits.
+With this newer auto technology of rear view and side view cameras, mirrors could one day soon be permanently replaced.

-A handful of automakers including Volkswagen, General Motors, Toyota, and Tesla have officially petitioned the National Highway Traffic Safety Administration (NHTSA) for this change over, spinning off of the new requirement that all vehicles under 10,000 lbs produced from May 1, 2018 onward must be equipped with backup cameras.
+A handful of automotive manufacturers including Volkswagen, GM, Toyota, and Tesla have officially petitioned the National Highway Traffic Safety Administration (NHTSA) for this change over, spinning off of the new requirement that all vehicles under 10,000 lbs produced from May 1, 2018 onward must be equipped with backup cameras.